 A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

-Japan`s Firefighters Show Their Stuff in January DEZOME SHIKI (出初式) Parades, Ceremonies, and Performances (Tsuchiura`s exciting Dezome- including helicopters!- was held on Saturday Jan.
-5th 2019
+Japan`s Firefighters Show Their Stuff in January DEZOME SHIKI (出初式) Parades, Ceremonies, and Performances (Tsuchiura`s exciting Dezome- including helicopters!- will be held on Saturday Jan.
+11. 2020)

-Tsuchiura`s Firefighters Spraying their hoses at full force into Lake Kasumigaura at the Dezome Shiki (出初式)- this year`s (2019) event was held on Saturday January 5th
+Tsuchiura`s Firefighters Spraying their hoses at full force into Lake Kasumigaura at the Dezome Shiki (出初式)- this year`s (2020) event will be held on Saturday January 11th

 As their sirens blare out all at once, dozens of fire-trucks, a fire-boat, and a fir-helicopter let go with their hoses at full blast!